 Tragically, analysis from our instructed experts found that her life expectancy had significantly reduced and she had suffered from a severe psychological reaction as a result in the delay to her treatment.

 Fighting for a woman’s future

 What happened to Mrs P was a tragic situation caused by a mistake that she would end up paying for for the rest of her life.
-We believed it only right and proper that she be financially compensated for her pain and also make sure she is secure in her life moving forward.
+We believed it only right and proper that she be financially compensated for her misdiagnosis but also her pain and also make sure she is secure in her life moving forward.

 Our investigations found that if the cancer had been appropriately diagnosed at the original consultation, Mrs P would have avoided the need for axillary node clearance, chemotherapy and radiotherapy.